LiftOffLLC/liftoff-jumpstarter-api/README.md

 5. Chat server Jumpstarter kit
 6. Microservices support
    a. create microservices for pdf generation; image upload; image transformation.
-7. Sync project
-   a. ability to sync project once Jumpstarter kit is updated
-8. Need elaboration on how to cache responses.
+7. Need elaboration on how to cache responses.
-9. Rate-limit for critical apis. like login/signup.
+8. Rate-limit for critical apis. like login/signup.
-10. Docker image and deployment steps for aws.
+9. Docker image and deployment steps for aws.
-11. Strict header versioning check for vendor-specific headers.
+10. Strict header versioning check for vendor-specific headers.
-12. Generic CRUD for all models.
+11. Generic CRUD for all models.
 Scaffolding.
-13. APIs to support unique constraints in path /userIdOruserName/update
+12. APIs to support unique constraints in path /userIdOruserName/update
-14. Update dependencies and yarn lock file regularly.
+13. Update dependencies and yarn lock file regularly.
-15. Pass server context in all hapi plugins.
+14. Pass server context in all hapi plugins.
-16. Extract error Handler plugin to plugins folder (depends on 15).
+15. Extract error Handler plugin to plugins folder (depends on 15).

 ## Contribute back